Mbed-TLS/mbedtls-docs/kb/development/mbedtls-coding-standards.md

 ## Intro

-This document describes Mbed TLS preferences for code formatting, naming conventions, API conventions, coding style, file structure, and default content.
+This document describes Mbed TLS preferences for code formatting, naming conventions, API conventions, coding style, file structure, and default content in C code.
+For build and test scripts, see the [script coding standards](script-coding-standards.html).

 <span class="notes">**Note:** There are situations where we deviate from this document for 'local' reasons.</span>